microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 The host-based test framework is powered internally by the Cmocka framework.
 As such, it has abilities that the target-based tests don't (yet).
 It would be awesome if this meant that it was a super set of the target-based tests, and it worked just like the target-based tests but with more features.
 Unfortunately, this is not the case.
-While care has been taken to keep them as close a possible, there are a few known inconsistencies that we're still ironing out.
+While care has been taken to keep them as close as possible, there are a few known inconsistencies that we're still ironing out.
 For example, the logging messages in the target-based tests are cached internally and associated with the running test case.
 They can be saved later as part of the reporting lib.
 This isn't currently possible with host-based.
 Only the assertion failures are logged.